 A school may enroll at any time by following these steps:

-Once you have finished those steps you will use the digital, user-friendly Sustainability Tracking and Roadmap Tool (START) to benchmark your progress throughout your green school journey.
-More information about how to do this is coming soon.
-More information can be found on the Participate Page (include hyperlink to the new Participate page)
+Once you have finished those steps you will need to sign up for the digital, user-friendly Sustainability Tracking and Roadmap Tool (START) to benchmark your progress throughout your green school journey.
+More information can be found on the Participate page.

 Levels of Achievement: Missouri Green Schools